biocore/qiime/doc/scripts/make_3d_plots.rst

 		This is the background color to use in the plots (Options are 'black' or 'white'. [default: None] -o, `-`-output_dir
 		Path to the output directory
+	`-`-ellipsoid_smoothness
+		The level of smoothness used in plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
+Valid range is 0-3.
+A value of 0 produces very coarse "ellipsoids" but is fast to render.
+The default value is 2.
+If you encounter a memory error when generating or displaying the plots, try including just one metadata column in your plot.
+If you still have trouble, reduce the smoothness level to 0 or 1.
+	`-`-ellipsoid_opacity
+		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
+Valid range is 0-3.
+A value of 0 produces completely transparent (invisible) ellipsoids.
+A value of 1 produces completely opaque ellipsoids.
+The default value is 0.33.
+	`-`-ellipsoid_method
+		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
+Valid values are "IQR" (The Interquartile Range) and "sdev" (The standard deviation).
+The default is IQR.
 	-t, `-`-taxa_fname
 		If you wish to perform a biplot, where taxa are plotted along with samples, supply an otu table format file.
 Typically this is the output from `summarize_taxa.py <./summarize_taxa.html>`_.
 	`-`-n_taxa_keep
-		If performing a biplot, the number of taxa to display; use -1 to display all. [default: 10]
+		If performing a biplot, the number of taxa to display; use -1 to display all. [default: 10] `-`-master_pcoa
+		If performing averaging on multiple coord files, the other coord files will be aligned to this one through procrustes analysis.
+This master file will not be included in the averaging.
+If this master coord file is not provided, one of the other coord files will be chosen arbitrarily as the target alignment. [default: None]

 **Output:**